KashishChanana/Apriori-Association-Rule-Mining/README.md

     * Sorts rules in decreasing order of confidence.
     * Prints support and association rules in required format by writing the output to file.

  <b> 6.
-Results derived on `python3 main.py INTEGRATED_DATASET.csv 0.09 0.7`</b>
+Results derived on `python3 main.py INTEGRATED_DATASET.csv 0.01 0.7`</b>

-  * After empirically trying various combinations of support and confidence we decided to go with values 0.09 for support and 0.7 for confidence as they give a reasonable number of association rules that are relevant and interesting.
+  * After empirically trying various combinations of support and confidence we decided to go with values 0.01 for support and 0.7 for confidence as they give a reasonable number of association rules that are relevant and interesting.
+0.01 support makes sense as discussed in class - high levels of support doesn't garner enough frequent itemsets that might give good quality association rules, therefore realistically speaking using low support allows us to capture more information.
+Confidence value of 0.7 was also empirically selected by studying the nature & varity of the rules generated.

   * We were able to generate some interesting associations that gave us insight into the associations between different items in the market basket.
   * For example, some sample rules generated and their implications:
-    * ['RACE/ETHNICITY=Native American'] => [ TOTAL NUMBER OF AIDS DIAGNOSES=Low ], (Conf:  100.0 %, Supp: 12.8041 %) - This indicates an interesting association between race and total number of aids diagnoses which is true in a real scenario as AIDS is also influced by genetics which may be a case where people of some race are more prone to it than other.
+ 1. ['RACE/ETHNICITY=Native American'] => [ TOTAL NUMBER OF AIDS DIAGNOSES=Low ], (Conf:  100.0 %, Supp: 12.8041 %) - This indicates an interesting association between race and total number of aids diagnoses.
+Such a rule helps studying the demographics of AIDS based on Race.
+People of Native American race have low total number of HIV diagnosis.
-    * ['RACE/ETHNICITY=Multiracial', 'TOTAL NUMBER OF HIV DIAGNOSES=Low'] => [ TOTAL NUMBER OF AIDS DIAGNOSES=Low ], (Conf:  100.0 %, Supp: 13.2429 %) - When race is Multiracial and TOTAL NUMBER OF HIV DIAGNOSES is low TOTAL NUMBER OF AIDS DIAGNOSES is also low which gives a surprising association of how multiracial race with low  total number of HIV diagnosis has low total number of aids diagnosis.
-    * ['AIDS PER 100K=High', 'SEX=Male', 'TOTAL NUMBER OF AIDS DIAGNOSES=High'] => [ TOTAL NUMBER OF HIV DIAGNOSES=High ], (Conf:  91.3858 %, Supp: 9.7327 %) - Another useful insight derived was that when AIDs per 100K is high, sex is male and total number of aids diagnosis is high then total number of HIV diagnosis is also high.
+2. ['RACE/ETHNICITY=Multiracial'] => [ AIDS PER 100K=Low ] (Conf:  96.1194 %, Supp: 12.844 %) - This rule also sheds light on race and AIDS diagnosis.
+As we can see people of multiracial race tend to have lower AIDS diagnosis per 100K population.

+3. ['RACE/ETHNICITY=Black', 'SEX=Male'] => [ HIV PER 100K=High ] (Conf:  88.6905 %, Supp: 5.9434 %) - In continuation of the previous rule, if we have a population of Black Males, it's likely that HIV cases PER 100K population is High.
+This again sheds light on how the disease is spread across different communities based on Race and Gender.
+Such a rule can be helpful in analyzing patterns and taking preventative measures in the communities that are high risk.

+ 4. ['Neighborhood (U.H.F)=South Beach - Tottenville', 'SEX=Female'] => [ HIV PER 100K=Low ] (Conf:  92.8571 %, Supp: 1.0371 %) - This rule is also interesting as it talks about the Neighborhood, the geographic location of where people are loacted.
+As per this rule, for female folks located in the South Beach - Tottenville location, it is likely that the HIV diagnosis per 100K population is low, marking this region safer in terms of HIV diagosis for females.

+ 5. ['HIV PER 100K=Medium', 'RACE/ETHNICITY=White'] => [ SEX=Male ] (Conf:  86.4865 %, Supp: 2.5529 %) - A rule like this, helps analyze the flip rules slighly better, i.e, In case we have Medium levels of HIV per 100K population diagnosis and the race is Whilte, its likely the sex affected is Male.

- * We have generated approximately 216 rules and discovered many such associations.
+There were several other interesting associations that were obtained as a result of running the apriori algorithm.
+In totality, we have generated approximately 124 rules and discovered many such associations.
 These rules are useful in the sense that one can plan many preventive and curative measures according to the associations.
- * This also shows how infection rates differ with race and sex demographics.
+This also shows how infection rates differ with race, neighborhood and sex demographics.